Azure/azure-sdk-tools/tools/notification-configuration/README.md

 # About

-This directory contains sources for tools implementing the "Subscribe to AzureDevOps notifications through CODEOWNERS file" feature.
+This directory contains sources of tools implementing the "Subscribe to AzureDevOps notifications through CODEOWNERS file" feature.

 To learn more about it, including links to relevant ADO pipelines, please see